-Dropshipping (or drop-shipping) is not a new concept.
-However, it is a flourishing concept and one that feels intrinsically linked to the internet and in turn, eCommerce.
-In this post we’re going to take a quick look at what exactly dropshipping is, how dropshipping works and how you can go about setting up your own dropshipping business.
+Dropshipping is not a new concept.
+However, it is a flourishing concept.
+In 2023, there are hundreds of dropshipping businesses and whilst it is a competitive market it is still possible to make a great income from dropshipping.
+In this post, we’re going to take a quick look at what exactly dropshipping is, how dropshipping works and how you can go about successfully setting up a profitable dropshipping business.

 What is dropshipping?